-- COVID-19 (SARS-CoV-2 positive lab testing) is a reportable communicable disease in Colorado requiring both the ordering provider and laboratory to report SARS-CoV-2 test results.
+COVID-19 (diagnosed by SARS-CoV-2 positive lab testing) is a reportable communicable disease in Colorado requiring both the ordering provider and laboratory to report SARS-CoV-2 test results.
 Your facility is responsible for reporting all results (positive, negative, and inconclusive) for specimens that are collected and tested by your facility (e.g., rapid point-of-care tests) as described below.
 Additionally, your facility is responsible for reporting positive results from laboratory-based testing directly to CDPHE.
-Your facility is exempt from reporting lab-based PCR results only if you are currently participating in state-funded surveillance and outbreak testing via your assigned laboratory.
-For additional questions about reporting SARS-CoV-2 results, please email the team in PHIRR: cdphe_covidreporting@state.co.us. - Facilities performing POC testing must report all SARS-CoV-2 results (positive, negative, and inconclusive) to CDPHE directly. - All tests, whether submitted to a laboratory or conducted as a point of care test, MUST include all of the required information necessary for the provider and testing lab to process the tests and should include: - Full name of the individual being tested. - Date of birth. - Sex. - Ethnicity and race. - Complete street address (only residents may utilize the facility address-the address should be where the individual resides). - Phone number (only residents may use the facility phone number). - Collection date - Specimen type - Any suspected or confirmed case or outbreak (e.g., one or more cases) of COVID-19 among residents or HCP shall immediately be reported to the local or state public health agency using the COVID-19 Outbreak report form. - Facilities can send this form to their local public health agency OR to CDPHE by securely emailing the completed form to cdphe_covid_outbreak@state.co.us.
-Facilities may also contact CDPHE at 303-692-2700 (8:30 5:00, Monday Friday) or 303-370-9395 (after hours, holidays, and weekends). - Additionally, facilities should promptly notify public health for any of the following: Suspected or confirmed case of influenza in a resident or HCP (may indicate co-circulation); a resident with severe respiratory infection resulting in hospitalization or death; or \geq 3 residents or HCP with new-onset respiratory symptoms within 72 hours of one another.
+Your facility is exempt from reporting lab-based PCR results only if you are currently participating in state-funded surveillance and outbreak testing via your

+- assigned laboratory.
+For additional questions about reporting SARS-CoV-2 results, please email the team in PHIRR: cdphe_covidreporting@state.co.us. - Facilities performing POC testing must report all SARS-CoV-2 results (positive, negative, and inconclusive) to CDPHE directly. - All tests, whether submitted to a laboratory or conducted as a point of care test, MUST include all of the required information necessary for the provider and testing lab to process the tests and should include: - Full name of the individual being tested. - Date of birth. - Sex. - Ethnicity and race. - Complete street address (The address should be where the individual resides.
+Only residents of the facility may utilize the facility address.). - Phone number (only residents may use the facility phone number). - Collection date - Specimen type - Any suspected or confirmed case or outbreak (i.e., one or more cases) of COVID-19 among residents or HCP shall immediately be reported to the local or state public health agency using the COVID-19 Outbreak report form. - Facilities can send this form to their local public health agency OR to CDPHE by securely emailing the completed form to cdphe_covid_outbreak@state.co.us.
+Facilities may also contact CDPHE at 303-692-2700 (8:30 5:00, Monday Friday) or 303-370-9395 (after hours, holidays, and weekends). - Additionally, facilities should promptly notify public health for any of the following: - Suspected or confirmed case of influenza in a resident or HCP (may indicate co-circulation); - A resident with severe respiratory infection resulting in hospitalization or death; - ≥ 3 residents or HCP with new-onset respiratory symptoms within 72 hours of one another.